open/close all folders

 - Parental Favoritism: Hürrem becomes more interested that he becomes the next Sultan, since he is fitter for the throne.

-- This Is Unforgivable!: When discovering about Selim's attempts to steal gold from Kutahya, Bayezid states that calling him a brother would be an insult to Mustafa or Cihangir.
+- When discovering about Selim's attempts to steal gold from Kutahya, Bayezid states that calling him a brother would be an insult to Mustafa or Cihangir.
+He even sends him the head of the thief.

 - Workout Fanservice: After being banned from seeing Huricihan, he does sparring shirtless, although that scene is more focused in his anger than in his physique.